The 7 Golden Rules to Developing a Great Business Name for your Brand

 Yet, quality content deserves a quality name.
 A quality name is one that stands out; a name that jumps to mind whenever the logo is seen.
 Think Starbucks or McDonalds.
 Your mouth starts watering just considering those brands.
 Why?
 Their name tells you everything you need to know.

 So, for all of you with title block, here are 7 ideas to help begin on creating a stellar business name.

 The 7 Golden Rules of Developing a Great Business Name for Your Brand:

 Rule #1: Look for inspiration

 Great comedians all have one thing in common: somewhere in the middle of their best stuff they say, “you can’t make this stuff up!”

 Observation of the everyday world is key for discovering your brand name.
 It can be an object, a name, a shape, or even an experience that launches your creative juices towards the best name you ever did see.

-When it comes to developing a business name look for external inspiration.
+When it comes to developing a business & make your brand identity visible name look for external inspiration.
 Seriously take note of anything that you like—an object, a colour, an emotion, a shape, anything.
 Every piece will help you narrow down a name.

 Rule #2: Consider Definitions